California Bar Exam Requirements and Application Process

 We strongly encourage you to familiarize yourself with the information contained on the State Bar of California’s website regarding the California Bar Examination.

-CWSL Registrar’s Bar Exam Information Page also has information you need to know regarding The State Bar of California’s requirements for law students and graduates planning to take the California Bar examination.
+The law school's Bar Exam Information Page also contains relevant info you need to know regarding requirements for law students and graduates planning to take the California Bar Examination.

 California Moral Character Determination

 Prior to being allowed to practice law in California, an applicant must be found to be “of good moral character.”

 The California Bar takes a minimum of six months to process and approve Applications for Determination of Moral Character.